DINESH-KUMAR-7/Banking-System/README.md

 ## Folder Structure

-The workspace contains three main folders and 1 sub-folder:
+The workspace contains two main folders and 1 sub-folder:

 <!-- - `lib` : the folder to maintain dependencies -->